sherryrich/core-yoga/README.md

 ### Header
 * The header contains a main landing image which shows a woman in a yoga position.
-* To the right of this image there is a text-box which highlights the 2 locations and inviting new members to join.
+* To the right of this image there is a textbox which highlights the 2 locations and inviting new members to join.
 * This section provides clear information on what this site is about and who it is for.

 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/core_yoga_hero_image.PNG)